MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - [RemoteLock](https://docs.microsoft.com/windows/client-management/mdm/remotelock-csp)

 ### New power policies for Hololens 2
+- More options for when HoloLens sleeps or locks via power policies.

 These newly added policies allow admins to control power states, such as idle timeout.
 To read more about each individual policy please click the link for that policy.

 |     Policy documentation link                |     Notes                                                                                                                                       |